andreasdomanowski/diagramming-libraries-comparison/doc/library-assessment-comparison.md

 ### Miscellaneous aspects
 - [example editor](https://github.com/bpmn-io/diagram-js-examples) provided by maintainers contains bugs that catch the eye
   - if an element is clicked repeatedly, it gets stuck to the mouse pointer and can't be dropped
+  - moving the predefined connected rectangles results in the link having the highest "z-index".
+Combined with the anchor being the middle of the rectangle, this definitely catches the eye, too